-If you prefer a smaller display than the one on the 6.1-inch iPhone XR, the $799 Pixel 3 is a great alternative, boasting an even better camera.
+The Pixel 3a XL gives you a big screen and better camera than the iPhone XR for just $479.
 The Galaxy S10e is also a great option, but it lacks the ease of Face ID and is slower than the iPhone XR.
 Overall, if you prefer iOS and want the best iPhone for the money, the iPhone XR is it.

 Credit: Tom's Guide